Mounted band: Argentina

 The seniormost band of the armed forces, the Alto Peru Fanfare Brass Band of the Regiment of Mounted Grenadiers, is the official mounted brass band in service to the President of Argentina in his/her capacity as Commander in Chief of the Armed Forces of the Republic.
 The brass band was founded in 1929.
 Despite it being a mounted band, it can also perform with the regiment while dismounted.

 Another notable mounted band in the Argentine Army is the Mounted Band of the 4th Armoured Cavalry Regiment "General Lavalle's Cuirassiers", which wears uniforms similar to those of the French Republican Guard.
 Similar to the Alto Peru Band, despite it being a mounted band, it can also perform with the regiment while dismounted.

 A new mounted band was raised in 2018 to serve as the ceremonial musical unit of the Mounted Operations Group of the 1st National Gendarmerie Region, Argentine National Gendarmerie.

 Brazil

 The Cyclophonica Bicycle Orchestra, founded in Rio de Janeiro in 1999, is the only civilian professional mounted band in the Americas.
 The only other similar group in the world is the Bicycle Showcase Crescendo, from the Netherlands.
 Cyclophonica has twelve musicians, playing more than 30 different instruments.
 The group is directed by its founder Leonardo Fuks, an oboist, multi-instrumentalist and professor of music acoustics at Rio de Janeiro Federal University.

+Only the Military Police of São Paulo State maintains a traditional small mounted band section.